bigtigerxu/homepage/index.md

 My name is Hu Xu(徐虎).
 Welcome to my homepage!

 I am currently a M.S. student in the [College of Computer Science and Technology](http://cs.nuaa.edu.cn/) at [Nanjing University of Aeronautics and Astronautics](https://www.nuaa.edu.cn/), advised by Prof. [Kun Zhu](http://inet-nuaa.cn/kunzhu/).
 Before that, I have finished my undergraduate study at Nanjing University of Aeronautics and Astronautics, and received my B.E. degree in July 2019.
-I am currently doing an internship at [Tencent](https://www.tencent.com/zh-cn), researching the application of reinforcement learning in games.

 I am working on reinforcement learning and its applications.
+Now I am an intern at [Tencent](https://www.tencent.com/zh-cn), researching the application of reinforcement learning in game AI.

 ### Publications
 [Co-imitation Learning without Expert Demonstration](https://arxiv.org/abs/2103.14823v1)